yiqu/searchit/README.md

 # Introduction

-An example Angular 2 project using the Github API.
+An example project built with Angular 2 and Material 2 using the Github API.

 # Live Demo